Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

-where A, B indicate the two atoms with, respectively, positions $0$ and $\br$, the polarization unit vectors $\ekj$ are assumed real, and $\Omega = V \, (L)$ in the three-dimensional (one-dimensional) case, $V$ and $L$ being respectively the quantization volume and length. ${\bf p}_A$ and ${\bf p}_B$ are the atomic operators which couple to the field: in three dimensions they are the atomic dipole moment operators ${\boldsymbol\mu}_{A\, (B)} = e\br_{A\, (B)}$, and in one dimension they have the dimension of a dipole moment per unit length.
-In the one-dimensional case the wavevector $\bk$ and the position $\br$ are both along the same direction.
+${\bf p}_A$ and ${\bf p}_B$ are the atomic operators which couple to the field: in three dimensions they are the atomic dipole moment operators ${\bm\mu}_{A\, (B)} = e\br_{A\, (B)}$, while in the one dimensional case they have the dimension of a dipole moment per unit length and the wavevector $\bk$ and the positions $\br$ are both along the same direction.
 At the end we will take the continuum limit $\sum_\bk \rightarrow V/(2\pi )^3 \int dk k^2 d\Omega_\bk$ and $\sum_\bk \rightarrow L/2\pi \int dk$, for the three- and one-dimensional cases, respectively.
 In the dipolar coupling scheme \eqref{Hamiltonian}, static interatomic dipole-dipole interactions are already included in the interaction with the transverse field and thus mediated by photons \cite{Power-Zienau59}.
 The presence of the external environment is fully taken into account through the specific photon dispersion relation and density of states.